rdf-elixir/website/content/rdf-ex/literals.md

 false
 ```

-The general purpose type check function `RDF.Literal.is_a?/2` supports all of these `datatype?/1` functions
+The general purpose type checking function `RDF.Literal.is_a?/2` supports all of these `datatype?/1` functions

 ```elixir
 iex> XSD.byte(42) |> RDF.Literal.is_a?(XSD.Byte)